KK (singer): Albums

-In 1999, Sony Music had been launched in India and wanted to introduce a new artiste.
+In 1999, Sony Music had been launched in India and wanted to introduce a new artist.
 KK was selected, and released his debut solo album: Pal, with music by Lesle Lewis of the duo Colonial Cousins (who also arranged and produced the album).
 Pal was a pop rock album. and the songs "Aap Ki Dua", "Yaaron" and the title track, "Pal" were popular with audiences and on the music charts; "Pal" and "Yaaron" are frequently played at school farewells.
 KK received the 1999 Screen Award for Best Singer – Male (non-film music) for the album.

 He released his next album, Humsafar, on 22 January 2008.
 Humsafar featured "Aasman Ke", "Dekho Na", "Yeh Kahan Mil Gaye Hum", "Rain Bhai Kaari (Maajhi)", and the English-language ballad "Cineraria".
 The lyrics of its title track are a mixture of English and Hindi, and eight songs on the album were composed by KK.

 Television

 He sang many songs for television serials, including Just Mohabbat, Shaka Laka Boom Boom, Kuch Jhuki Si Palkein, Hip Hip Hurray, Kkavyanjali and Just Dance.
 KK was a jury member on the talent-hunt show, Fame Gurukul.

 He sang "Tanha Chala" on the Pakistani TV show The Ghost, which aired on Hum TV in 2008.
-The song was composed by Farrukh Abid and Shoiab Farrukh, with lyrics by Momina Duraid.
+The song was composed by Farrukh Abid and Shoaib Farrukh, with lyrics by Momina Duraid.

 KK appeared on the MTV India musical programme Coke Studio, singing the qawwali "Chadta Suraj" with the Sabri Brothers and a reprise of "Tu Aashiqui Hai" from Jhankaar Beats.
 He appeared on Surili Baat, on the Aaj Tak channel.
 KK performed on Sony Mix and MTV Unplugged, which aired on MTV on 11 January 2014.
 He presented his Salaam Dubai 2014 concert in Dubai in April 2014, and performed in concert in Goa, Dubai, Chennai and Hong Kong.

 On 29 August 2015, KK appeared in season two of the television singing-reality show Indian Idol Junior as a judge and guest jury member.
 On 13 September of that year, he appeared on the Sony Mix show Baaton Baaton Mein.
 In a 2019 Hindustan Times interview, KK said that he was active in the music industry with live performances and playback singing.
 Live performances made him happy; he did not want to abandon his "commitment to the audience", and wanted to release a new album after the 2008 success of his second album.

-Death
+Personal life

+KK married his childhood friend Jyothy Krishna in 1991.
+His son, Nakul Krishna Kunnath, sang "Masti" (from his album, Humsafar) with him.
+KK also has a daughter, named Taamara Krishna Kunnath.